Biodiversity and Landscape Management

 - River Irwell clean-up – There have been three river clean-up events in 2019 and 2021; we are planning to organize more of these in the near future.

-- Habitat/species surveys – We have organized a number of hedgehog surveys as part of the Hedgehog Friendly Campus programme.
-We're currently planning a BioBlitz event for 26 & 27/03/2022, in collaboration with Peel Park (Salford Ranger Team) and the Wildlife Society.
-More information coming soon!
+- Habitat/species surveys – We have organized a number of hedgehog surveys as part of the Hedgehog Friendly Campus programme - more coming in 2022!
+We've also run a two-day BioBlitz event for 26 and 27/03/2022, in collaboration with Peel Park (Salford Ranger Team) and the Wildlife Society.
+The results were submitted to the Greater Manchester Ecology Unit.

 - Community Growing Space – We have been successful in achieving funding from the Salford Advantage Fund to set up a community growing space.
 We held a focus group about the project and used the ideas raised to identify a suitable location and develop a design for the space, that is accessible and reuses materials.
-Work has started on the space and the elements are in place, including a hardstanding and the first planter.
-We're working closely with members of the Green Campus Group in developing this space.
-If you want to stay up to date about this project and have your say in it, they best way is to join the Group on Teams.
+The space has now been launched and it's ready for all students, staff and local community members to use to rest, socialise, study, or work.

 You can find all information about the Tree Trail, including a map, routes and tree species.
 Each tree along the trail has its own plaque with a QR code, which can be scanned to access information about each species.

-Current version of the Salford Tree Trail is a result of collaboration between various teams from within and around our University, including the Environmental Sustainability Team, Salford Ranger Team (Peel Park), Maker Space, and students from the School of Arts, Media and Creative Technology.
-We're now working to develop a mobile companion app for the Tree Trail.
+The current version of the Salford Tree Trail is a result of collaboration between various teams from within and around our University, including the Environmental Sustainability Team, Salford Ranger Team (Peel Park), Maker Space, and students from the School of Arts, Media and Creative Technology.

 Biodiversity on campus